SteScho/manubulon-snmp/README.md

 Join the [Icinga community channels](https://www.icinga.com/about/get-involved/) for questions.

+> **Note**
+>
+> This project is not actively maintained nor has the author access to specific network/server hardware.
+> Patches for most common bugs in the old `nagios-snmp` project have been applied and new v2.x versions have
+> been released.
+>
+> In case of bugs, please look into the existing code, create a patch and discuss with other community members.
+>
-If you want to help maintain this project, just contact me on [twitter](https://twitter.com/dnsmichi) and I'll happily grant commit access.
+> If you want to help maintain this project, just contact me on [twitter](https://twitter.com/dnsmichi) and I'll
+> happily grant you access.

 ## Requirements